vbabashov/vbabashov.github.io/_pages/about.md

 ---

-I am very passionate about solving practical Data Science/Machine Learning and Operations Research problems.
-Specifically, I strive to solve interesting and practical problems in finance and economics domains.
+I am very passionate about solving practical Machine Learning and Operations Research problems specifically in finance and healthcare.

 Check this website frequently, as I am going to share interesting use cases.